chusamasadiq/eRozgaar/README.md

- # e-Rozgaar Mobile Application User Interface
+ # e-Rozgaar Mobile Application UI

 ## Steps to configure project on your system
 1. Download project